 - 10 seminar meetings of 2,5 hours (25 hours)

 - 2 presentation meetings of 3 hours (6 hours) + preparation of presentation (4 hours)

 - reading in preparation of the seminars (50 hours)

 - additional reading + writing of final research proposal (77 hours)

-Students are evaluated based on a research proposal or poster (60%), an oral presentation (20%), as well as their performance on the weekly multiple choice questions and participation in class discussions (20%).
+Students are evaluated based on a research proposal or poster (60%), an oral presentation (30%), as well as participation in class discussions (10%).